kekse1/github-markdown.php/README.md

 # v**0.2.0**
 Uses the GitHub API to convert a `.md` Markdown document (like any `README.md`) to pure HTML.

+> [!TIP]
+> It uses the `cURL` Library for the HTTP request.
+In case you want too see an example for it.

 ## Reason
 The reason for this script is this: first I wanted to embed the HTML code via JavaScript `fetch()`, but as I wanted to use the GitHub API to convert from `.md`, the HTTP API request would need my own